 Amber S. Miller is a partner with Crenshaw, Dupree & Milam, LLP, specializing in agricultural law, business and commercial law and litigation, civil litigation, administrative law, and water law.
 Miller brings her experience in private practice, agricultural policy, and government service to the firm.
 Prior to joining CD&M, Miller’s private practice experience includes working at Brady & Hamilton, LLP in Lubbock, Texas as well as Thompson & Knight, LLP in Houston, Texas.
 Amber has consistently worked with agricultural policy in both private practice and in government service, with her government service work including serving as Deputy Secretary and General Counsel for the South Dakota Department of Agriculture and Agricultural Policy Advisor for South Dakota Governor Mike Rounds.
 Amber has been licensed to practice law in the state of Texas for over ten years, after receiving her J.D., with high honors, from Drake University, Des Moines, Iowa, in 2005.
 Amber also holds a M.S. in Animal Science, Meat Science emphasis from Colorado State University, and a B.S., magna cum laude, in Animal Science from Texas Tech University.
-Amber is a past Board member of the American Agricultural Law Association, and is a frequent presenter and serves on the planning committee for the annual Texas State Bar John Huffaker Agricultural Law Course at Texas Tech University.
+Amber is an active member of the American Agricultural Law Association, previously serving a 3 year term on the Board of Directors, and was recently elected to serve as its President-Elect in 2017-18.
+Amber is also a frequent presenter and serves on the planning committee for the annual Texas State Bar John Huffaker Agricultural Law Course at Texas Tech University.
 A native of Abilene, Texas, Miller is committed to serving the legal needs of farmers, ranchers, and agricultural businesses in West Texas and the South Plains.

 Areas of Practice

 - Drake University School of Law – J.D.